-As indicated above, on Windows, PyReadline is a mandatory dependency.
+As indicated above, on Windows, to get full functionality in the console version of IPython, PyReadline is needed.
 PyReadline is a separate, Windows only implementation of readline that uses native Windows calls through ctypes.
 The easiest way of installing PyReadline is you use the binary installer available here.

-On OSX, if you are using the built-in Python shipped by Apple, you will be missing a full readline implementation as Apple ships instead a library called libedit that provides only some of readline's functionality.
+On OSX, if you are using the built-in Python shipped by Apple, you will be missing a proper readline implementation as Apple ships instead a library called libedit that provides only some of readline's functionality.
 While you may find libedit sufficient, we have occasional reports of bugs with it and several developers who use OS X as their main environment consider libedit unacceptable for productive, regular use with IPython.

-Therefore, we strongly recommend that on OS X you get the full readline module.
+Therefore, IPython on OS X depends on the gnureadline module.
 We will not consider completion/history problems to be bugs for IPython if you are using libedit.

-To get a working readline module, just do (with setuptools installed):
+To get a working readline module on OS X, just do (with pip installed):

 '''

-$ easy_install readline
+$ pip install gnureadline

 '''

-Note: Other Python distributions on OS X (such as fink, MacPorts and the official python.org binaries) already have readline installed so you likely don't have to do this step.
+Note: Other Python distributions on OS X (such as Anaconda, fink, MacPorts) already have proper readline so you likely don't have to do this step.